Case Study

 _

-• Unified access control.
-Bytebase employs the RBAC system, and you can easily manage database access across all projects without granting direct access rights to developers.
+• Unified access control: Bytebase employs the RBAC system, allowing easy management of database access across all projects without granting direct access rights to developers.

-• Fine-grained query export permission.
-You can allocate permissions at the table or statement level with precision, ensuring compliance with data access.
+• Fine-grained query export permissions: Permissions can be allocated at the table or statement level with precision, ensuring compliance with data access requirements.

 Step-by-Step Implementation

-To ensure the implementation works well, the management team made sure to communicate with all teams and aimed for phased implementation.
+To ensure successful implementation, the management team communicated with all teams and aimed for phased rollout.

-• Gradual promotion.
-They prioritized the departments with more dire needs, such as the manufacturing department's need for Batch Changes.
+• Gradual promotion: They prioritized departments with more urgent needs, such as the manufacturing department's need for batch changes.

-• Step-by-step implementation.
-For a sales department that has frequent changes and complex scenarios, there is no rush to promote it comprehensively.
-Instead, different strategies are formulated based on release cadence, fixes, etc. Temporary and error-prone data changes are prioritized.
-This ensures that the R&D team can slowly adapt to the new process.
+• Step-by-step implementation: For the sales department that has frequent changes and complex scenarios, there was no rush for comprehensive adoption.
+Instead, different strategies were formulated based on release cadence, fixes, etc. Temporary and error-prone data changes were prioritized.
+This ensured that the R&D team could gradually adapt to the new process.